Life Cycle of a Butterfly Craft for Kids

 Lastly, feel free to add a piece of construction paper to the center of the paper plate and write “life cycle of a butterfly.”

-Fun Fact: Did you know that butterflies taste with their feet!
+Fun Fact: Did you know that butterflies taste with their feet?
 Read here for more fun facts on butterflies!

 Butterfly Life Cycle

 Here are some additional facts on the butterfly life cycle!
-I highly recommend purchasing a Butterfly Kit and raising your own eggs to butterflies.
+I highly recommend purchasing a Butterfly Kit and raising your own eggs for butterflies.
 This is an amazing activity that will give you and your child a chance to witness the incredible transformation of these delicate creatures.

 Life Cycle of Butterfly First Stage- Butterfly Eggs